tompysqlpbi/Data-sources/README.md

 **WYSCOUT** - https://wyscout.com/ - The professional platform for people working in the football world: videos, data, statistics and tools.

+**MOBALYTICS** - https://mobalytics.gg/ - st personal gaming assistant that has everything you might need to enhance your performance and overall game experience

 ## SPORTs (BETTING) SOLUTIONS